Dee Dee McGee and Her Musical Knee

 Her urge to itch suddenly grew weaker.

-Her ugly knee wanted to rock.
+Her ugly knee just wanted to rock,

-So Dee Dee layered sock after sock.
+so Dee Dee layered sock after sock.

-It muffled the sound only a little.
+It muffled the sound only a little,

-It puzzled the kids at Middletown Middle.
+puzzling the kids at Middletown Middle.

-It sung I’m in love, and I’m a believer.
+It sang, “I’m in love, and I’m a believer—

-Look at me everyone, I’m Dee Dee’s femur.
+look at me, everyone, I’m Dee Dee’s femur!”

-Magically it crooned I couldn’t leave her if I tried,
+When magically, it crooned “I couldn’t leave her if I tried,”

-Was the moment she broke down and finally cried.
+was the moment she finally broke down and cried.

 She had to stop and give scratching the boot.